Dash-Industry-Forum/DASH-IF-IOP/specs/live2vod/01-live2vod.inc.md

     used for the On-Demand case.
 This avoids reformatting and also permits to reuse the Segments that are already cached.

-  * the re-use of the live MPD, but requiring some modifications
+  * the re-use of the live MPD, obviously with some modifications

-  * Problems from live delivery may be solved, e.g. variable segment durations, or issues of segment unavailability.
+  * Problems from live delivery may be addressed, e.g. variable segment durations are signaled, or unavailable Segments are marked properly or replaced.

   * The content may be augmented with ads.

-In both cases, the VoD asset is defined by a time window in the live presentation, whereby each, the start time and end time are defined a Period in the MPD and a media time within the Period.
+In all cases, the VoD asset is defined by a time window of the live presentation, whereby each, the start time and end time are defined by a Period in the MPD and a media time within the Period.
 Specifically,

   * the first media presentation time of the new On-Demand presentation is